Sweat gland: Emotional

 Emotional sweating is stimulated by stress, anxiety, fear, and pain; it is independent of ambient temperature.
 Acetylcholine acts on the eccrine glands and adrenaline acts on both eccrine and apocrine glands to produce sweat.
 Emotional sweating can occur anywhere, though it is most evident on the palms, soles of the feet, and axillary regions.
 Sweating on the palms and soles is thought to have evolved as a fleeing reaction in mammals: it increases friction and prevents slipping when running or climbing in stressful situations.

 Gustatory

 Gustatory sweating refers to thermal sweating induced by the ingestion of food.
 The increase in metabolism caused by ingestion raises body temperature, leading to thermal sweating.
-Hot and spicy foods also leads to mild gustatory sweating in the face, scalp and neck: capsaicin (the compound that makes spicy food taste "hot"), binds to receptors in the mouth that detect warmth.
+Hot and spicy foods also lead to mild gustatory sweating in the face, scalp and neck: capsaicin (the compound that makes spicy food taste "hot"), binds to receptors in the mouth that detect warmth.
 The increased stimulation of such receptors induces a thermoregulatory response.